 We have discussed the downside risk mitigations, better liquidity, and transparency benefits of structured credit.
 What's more, we believe the potential returns from an actively managed portfolio of CLO debt and equity are on par with those of private credit.
-Yields at the end of January 2024 for new private credit loans, as reported by JP Morgan, are averaging secured overnight financing rate (SOFR) + 6.31% or about 11.6%.
-The CLO BB tranche of the JP Morgan CLOIE index at the end of January 2024 had an average coupon of SOFR + 6.88% or 12.2% and the CLO B coupons are SOFR + 8.18% or 13.5%.
+Yields at the end of December 2024 for new private credit loans, as reported by JP Morgan, averaged secured overnight financing rate (SOFR 4.5%) + 5.25% or about 9.75%.
+The CLO BB tranche of the JP Morgan CLOIE index at the end of December 2024 had an average coupon of SOFR + 5.91% or 10.41% and the CLO B coupons were SOFR + 12.56% or 17.06%.
 Just as yields look similar across these assets, historical returns do as well.